ericfuerstenberg/terraform-wavefront-alerts/README.md

     - Variables allow us to assign and modify tags on all NOC resources quickly and easily
 4. Programmatic update of alert targets
     - add/remove/modify pagerduty escalation targets, email lists, slack webhooks, etc

+## Alerting standards
+**All active alerts should:**
+1. Use *current* metric sources that align with top line dashboards
+2. Be set to an actionable threshold (e.g., if alert fires then team begins investigation or escalation to service owner)
+3. Maintain an acceptable signal/noise ratio (e.g., 5:1 or >80% signal)
+4. Be managed via version control (git)
+5. Adhere to standardized tagging and naming conventions
+6. Be created and managed programmatically, not manually